pronoiac/tarsnap-cron/README.md

 These scripts attempt to make it easier for scheduled backups, with scheduled deletion of old backups.
 It lets you keep X daily backups, Y weekly backups and Z monthly backups, you can.

 Archiving and pruning can be run on different systems.
 The default weekly backups are on Mondays, and monthly backups are on the first.
-It currently presumes an always-on system; there's no anacron-style handling yet.

 This is based on work by [Tim Bishop][bishop].
 I'm writing and testing this on Linux systems.
 It may work on FreeBSD, or not.
 You can try it, or just try his code.